NeurodataWithoutBorders/nwb-overview/docs/source/faq_details/comparison_to_other_standards.rst

 What is the difference between NWB 2.0 and NWB 1.0?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While NWB 1.0 successfully created a comprehensive standard for neurophysiology, it lacked a reliable and rigorous software strategy and APIs, which made NWB(v1.0) hard to use and unreliable in practice.
+NWB 1.0 was the result of a 1 year pilot project.
+NWB 1.0 successfully created a comprehensive standard for neurophysiology, it lacked rigour in its specification and a reliable and rigorous software strategy and APIs.
+This made NWB(v1.0) hard to use and unreliable in practice.
 NWB 2.0 has been an effort to formalize and modularize the software components of NWB, and to build a sustainable software ecosystem that supports and accelerates collaboration between labs.
+NWB 2.0 is supported by the NIH BRAIN Initiative and has been a sustained effort since 2017.

 What is the difference between NWB and NIX?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :nix:`NIX <>` is another effort to standardize neurophysiology data.
 NIX defines a sophisticated, generic data model for storage of annotated scientific datasets, with APIs in C++ and Python and bindings for Java and MATLAB.
 NIX uses HDF5, the same backend as NWB’s primary backend, and leverages its main advantages similar to NWB.
 As such, NIX provides important functionality towards building a FAIR data strategy, but the NIX data model by itself lacks specificity with regard to neurophysiology, leaving it up to the user to define appropriate schema to facilitate FAIR compliance.
 Due to this lack of specificity, NIX files can also be more varied in structure and naming conventions, which would make it difficult to aggregate across NIX datasets from different labs.

 What is the difference between NWB and BIDS?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^